Skip to main content

 4. In the Supported Login Methods section, select the appropriate authentication methods:

-• Login with Push : When enabled, users can authenticate to their Radius/LDAP client by sending a push notification to their mobile device using the BlockID Mobile Application.
+• Login with Push : When enabled, users can authenticate to their LDAP client by sending a push notification to their mobile device using the BlockID Mobile Application.
 Instead of entering a password, users enter the keyword push, triggering a push notification to their BlockID mobile.
 Users will need to authenticate the push notification using their enrolled biometrics, such as a fingerprint or face scan.

 • To enable, check the Login with Push box.